My Name is Pecos Blu-ray Review

 There’s an amusing irony in the fact that the Italian filmmakers who desperately tried to cash-in on the popularity of Sergio Leone/Clint Eastwood’s The Man with No Name did so with a bevy of specifically named title characters.
 Among the name-brand heroes – Django, Ringo, Sabata, Sartana – were nominally successful figures, like Johnny Yuma, Arizona Colt, and Mallory.
 The same year audiences were introduced to Django (1966), they were introduced to Pecos Martinez via Maurizio Lucidi’s My Name is Pecos (Italian: Due once di piombo).

 In his book, Once Upon a Time in the Italian West (I.B.
 Tauris, 2006), author Howard Hughes refers to My Name is Pecos as a “rough remake” of the second official Ringo movie, Duccio Tessari’s The Return of Ringo (Italian: Il ritorno di Ringo, 1965).
 His point is valid, but it probably speaks less to Lucidi and screenwriter Adriano Bolzoni ripping off Tessari’s movie and more to the fact that about 70% of Euro-westerns recycle the same four or five basic plots.
-That said, My Name is Pecos is a case of the a defaulting to formula, rather than building off of it, and giving its audience more of what they already loved, instead of challenging them or pushing boundaries.
+That said, My Name is Pecos is a case of defaulting to formula, rather than building off of it, and giving its audience more of what they already loved, instead of challenging them or pushing boundaries.
 Bolzoni was one of many credited writers on Leone’s A Fistful of Dollars (Italian: Per un pugno di dollari, 1964), as well as lesser Sergio Corbucci westerns Minnesota Clay (1964) and Johnny Oro (aka: Ringo and His Golden Gun, 1966), and, while his plot here is similar to Return of Ringo, his greater crime (assuming we’re keeping track) is the number of times he lifts tiny bits from A Fistful of Dollars.
 Amusingly, he recycled some of his own original ideas for Carlo Lizzani’s Requiescant (aka: Kill and Pray and Let Them Rest, 1967) a year later.

 Lucidi was not a looming figure in Italian genre film, but he worked steadily through the ranks and fads over the decades.
 From what I’ve seen of his filmography, My Name is Pecos is a fair representation of his abilities.
 His action scenes aren’t the greatest (the stunts are surprisingly awkward – perhaps an indication of the film’s limited budget), but he and cinematographer Franco Villa keep the camera gliding and fill the frame in interesting ways that make it easy to forgive how often he’s directly imitating Leone.
 He also attempts to live up to the new standard of brutality set by Corbucci with Django, though what’s more interesting is that he and Bolzoni also seemed to have picked up on the increasingly political vibe of the hit spaghetti westerns released that year (My Name is Pecos was released the final month of 1966, just as the entire genre was shifting gears).
 Like Corbucci’s film, My Name is Pecos is rarely overtly political – Mexican revolutionaries aren’t acting as stand-ins for Italian Socialists, nor is the Civil War acting as an analogue for Italy’s own, then-current North/South divide – but is overtly anti-racist, which would become the norm going forward, even for low-budget, mediocre Italian westerns.